Required and Elective Coursework

 This course is required for all BGS students.
 It covers basic biochemistry and surveys topics of cell biology including: cell structure, compartmentalization and trafficking, signal transduction, cytoskeleton, membranes and membrane transport.
 Offered every Fall.
 Course Director: Kurt Engelka.
 Syllabus

-This course introduces students to the high-speed electro-chemical signaling mechanisms that occur in nerve and other excitable cells during normal activity.
-Topics considered in substantial detail include: a) a basic description of the passive and active membrane electrical properties; b) the molecular architecture and functional role of ion channels in cell signaling; c) the role of the calcium ion as an ubiquitous chemical messenger, with applications to neuro-secretion; d) excitatory and inhibitory transmission in the central nervous system; e) sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
+This course introduces students to the high-speed electro-chemical signaling mechanisms in nerve and other excitable cells during normal activity.
+Topics considered in substantial detail include: 1.
+Passive and active membrane electrical properties.
+2. The role of the calcium ion as an ubiquitous chemical messenger, highlighting its application to neurosecretion.
+3. Excitatory and inhibitory synaptic transmission in the central nervous system.
+4. Sensory transduction, as illustrated by the visual, olfactory and auditory pathways.
 The course assumes a standard background in cell biology, as well as basic concepts from college physics and college calculus.
-Offered Fall semester.
+The course prioritizes depth over breadth, focusing on select fundamental concepts and is not intended as a broad-spectrum survey course.
 Course Directors: Doug Coulter and Toshi Hoshi.
 Syllabus

 The goals of this weekly course are to learn how to read and critique research papers; to learn how to present a polished, professional summary of a recent paper, and to acquire some background information and context to more fully appreciate research seminars in the Wednesday MINS seminar series.
 Each Monday session will consist of two 25-minute presentations of a research paper related to that week’s Wednesday seminar.
 Each presentation will be followed by a student-led discussion (~15 minutes).
 Each Wednesday session consists of attending the one-hour formal MINS seminar by faculty invited from other institutions to speak about their work, published and unpublished.
 Attendance at both the Monday and Wednesday sessions is required.
 Papers are posted on the web at the Neuroscience Journal Club site.
 Each student who is not presenting is required to read and be prepared to discuss each of the two papers assigned weekly.
 Following the first class, subsequent presentations will be by first year students.
 You will sign up for presentations and lunch with the seminar speakers at the first Journal Club session.
 A faculty mentor will help presenters read and understand the assigned papers and prepare a power point presentation.
 Presenters should meet with their mentors at least twice to discuss the papers and polish the presentations.
 The schedule of Journal Club presenters is posted on the Neuroscience Journal Club website.
 Course Directors: Gregory Corder and Amber Alhadeff.
 Syllabus